American Board of Criminalistics

 Certification

-• Pay Annual Maintenance Fees and submit signed Rules of Professional Conduct
+1. Pay Annual Fees: To keep your certification active, you must pay Annual Maintenance Fees and submit signed Rules of Professional Conduct.
+This is a yearly requirement.

 The American Board of Criminalistics currently offers examinations in the following areas of certification: